-There is a suite of resources available to both reviewees and reviewers on the PDR Webpages.
-They include practical guidance such as video walk-throughs of the PDR system as well as guidance on creating SMART objectives and links to relevant supplementary information on University Strategy, Values etc.
+A suite of resources is available to both reviewees and reviewers on the PDR Webpages.
+They include practical guidance such as video walk-throughs of the PDR system, creating SMART objectives, and links to relevant supplementary information on University Strategy, Values etc.